Associate of Science & Other Associate Degrees

 AS in Dental Hygiene

-An AS in Dental Hygiene is one of the most in demand programs.
-Dental hygienists are needed by dentists in every region, and it is a fast-growing industry with extensive opportunities for those who are new to the field as well as veterans.
+Dental hygienists are needed by dentists in every region, and it is an industry with extensive opportunities for those who are new to the field as well as veterans.
 Dental hygienists act as primary care for patients who need regular cleanings and other oral hygiene work done before a procedure can be done by the dentist.
-Dental hygienists are so much in demand that they often work for multiple dentists, alternating days at different offices.
 Some dental hygienists start out as dental assistants and then go on to complete a two-year AS program in order to become licensed hygienists, though this is not a prerequisite for any program.
 There are online and traditional programs for dental hygienists.

 Clinicals are a required part of any dental hygiene program.
 If a student has worked as a dental assistant, he or she may arrange to complete clinicals with a former (or current) employer.
 Some schools are affiliated with area dentists that allow students to come in to gain their clinical hours working with patients, under the supervision of a dentist.
 Once licensed, dental hygienists do not work under the supervision of a dentist.
 They usually have their own room where they conduct work on patients, allowing the dentist to service more patients in a day.